jakesing/gatsby-swapstack/content/blog/how-should-creators-make-sure-they-dont-get-taken-advantage-of/index.md

 If a brand isn't open to working with you on your numbers, maybe they're not the right brand to work with.
 As Justin said, **you should be willing to walk away** if you're not being treated well and recognized for the value you're driving.

-\--

 **Anangsha:** That is so valuable.
 I mean, even I have felt the same way.
-Whenever I'm approaching to a brand, I always worry that what if they do all these things through me, through my audience, and then what if they don't pay anything in return?
-So, whatever you said really, really helps a lot.
-Thank you so much for that.
+Whenever I'm approaching a brand.
+These mindset shifts are extremely valuable - thank you for sharing!

 —